kakyoism/kkappkit/doc/design.md

 - To sum up, the layout starts as multi-page, and each page is implemented as an endless page to work with searchbar

 ## Do we have implementation constraints for the resulting app?
+- RPC allows us to use any backend language, but the framework itself and the frontend is Python-based
 - The framework demands on a particular backend folder structure
   - Services must be saved as flat sub-folders under a common root dir (backend)
   - Services must define a CLI using argparse